mxndyj/Text_Analyzer/README.md

 # How to use

 - Place the program in a directory where you have the graphics library installed.
 - Run the program using a Python interpreter.
+Type "python infographic.py" in terminal.
 - Enter the name of the text file you want to analyze.
 I have included an example .txt file.
 - Observe the infographic that represents the word characteristics in the input file.